Frances Sussna: Multi-Culture Institute

-The Bureau's obstruction of efforts to establish the Multi-Culture Program at Brandies, convinced Sussna in March of 1967 to leave Brandeis to start the program as a new endeavor.
+The Bureau's obstruction of efforts to establish the Multi-Culture Program at Brandies, convinced Sussna in March 1967 to leave Brandeis to start the program as a new endeavor.
 The Multi-Culture Institute, as it became known, received seed money from the Rosenberg Foundation and the San Francisco Foundation and eventually received large grants from the Ford Foundation, the Rockefeller Foundation, and the Lilly Endowment among others.
 The school separated students for part of the day by ethnic group to enable them to talk among themselves about themselves with teachers of their own ethnic background.
 Students were taught the language, literature, history, geography, music, fine arts, and folklore of their own ethnic heritages.
 On Friday, groups would teach other groups about their own cultural backgrounds in a "children teaching children" format.
 Students developed self-love, pride in heritage, and appreciation and understanding of the heritage of others.

 Sussna's teaching methods were praised by the San Francisco Board of Supervisors, the National Urban League, the NAACP, the Human Rights Council, the American Jewish Committee, the National Education Association, and more.

 Public school districts including New York City, Seattle, and Los Angeles established model programs of the Multi-Culture Institute.
 Selected parents, teachers, and administrators from public and parochial schools in those cities participated in summer trainings of the Sussna Teaching Method at San Francisco State University.
 Staff from the Multi-Culture Program in San Francisco worked with and supported them throughout the school year.